FAQs

 Do I really need proofreading done?

-The line editing process doesn't include double-checking for spelling and typos or consistent use of capitals and hyphens, and it doesn't cover punctuation.
-A line editor may correct things they notice, but it's not their focus.
-To be certain your manuscript is as error-free as humanly possible, don't cut the proofreading.
+The line editing process doesn't include double-checking for spelling and typos, or consistent use of capitals and hyphens, and it doesn't cover punctuation.
+A line editor may correct issues that they notice, but it's not their focus.
+To be certain your manuscript is as error-free as humanly possible, don't skimp on the proofreading.

 I'm on a tight budget!
 What is the best use of my money?

 Do the best self-editing you can manage.
-Send me a message here if you'd like some resources for doing that.
+Send us a message here if you'd like some resources for doing that.
+The Free Stuff page has information about YouTube channels (10 Great YouTube Channels For Authors) that include self-editing information.

-Then, arrange some free, experienced beta readers (not family or friends!) to critique your manuscript.
-Let me know here if you need some help finding them.
+Then, arrange some free, experienced beta readers to critique your manuscript (not family or friends!—see the FAQ about choosing beta readers).
+Let us know here if you need help finding beta readers.

-Finally, if you can manage a copy edit and proofreading, those are kind of non-negotiable for a professionally finished book.
-You have two options here.
-Save up until you can afford them, or do just some of it before you publish, knowing you may get some bad reviews.
+If you can manage a "light" edit and proofreading (talk to us about rates), these tend to be non-negotiable for a professionally finished book.
+You have two further options there.
+Delay publishing and save up until you can afford them, or do just some of it before you publish, knowing you may get some bad reviews.
 You can re-publish at a later stage when you can afford the final editing.

-Finally, send out ARCs (advanced reader copies) before you publish, and ask those readers to let you know about any mistakes they find.
+Send out ARCs (Advanced Reader Copies) to trusted readers before you publish, and ask them to let you know about any mistakes they find.
+You can even run a competition to encourage feedback!

-Before you decide whether or not to hire me, I'll gladly edit a one-thousand-word sample of your work for free and without any obligation to you.
-It'll give you a good idea of what I can do for your manuscript, and I'll have a good sense of the editing needed.
-Then you can decide if what I do and the way I do it is what you're looking for and if you think we could work well together.
+Absolutely!!!
+Before you decide whether or not to hire us, we'll gladly edit a 500- to 1,000-word sample of your work for free and without any obligation to you.
+The length depends on the type of book you're writing, as well as how long it is.
+It'll give you a good idea of what we can do for your manuscript, and we'll have a better sense of the level of editing needed.
+You can then make an informed decision about whether what we do and the way we do it is what you're looking for, and if you think we could work well together.
+You can ask for a sample edit here.

 What platform do you use for editing?

-I usually edit in Google Docs and sometimes in Microsoft Word using the tracking function.
-If it's your first time using Google Docs, I'll talk you through it at no extra charge!
+We usually edit in Google Docs and sometimes in Microsoft Word, using the tracking functions.
+We mostly proofread in Word.
+If it's your first time using Google Docs, we'll talk you through it at no extra charge!
+If you feel very strongly about using Word for your editing, however, we'll certainly try to accommodate you.
+Have a look below to see why we switched over to Google Docs.

 How long does editing take?

 Duration depends a great deal on the amount of work your manuscript needs, its length, the time you take to go through each stage of the edits, and, of course, by when you wish to have it completed.
-Contact me, and together, we'll work out a timeline depending on your needs.
-Bear in mind that I am sometimes booked up a few months in advance.
+Contact us, and together, we'll work out a timeline depending on your needs.
+Bear in mind that we are sometimes booked up a few months in advance.

 What about communication?

-We can keep in touch by email, WhatsApp, Facebook Messenger, Skype, or all four.
-While I'm working on your manuscript, I'll send you updates every few days so you'll know I haven't forgotten you, and you'll have a good idea of how things are progressing.
-You're always welcome to contact me at any stage.
+We pride ourselves on our excellent communication and can keep in touch with you by email, Facebook Messenger, Zoom, Teams, or all of them!
+While we're working on your manuscript, we'll send you updates every few days so you know we haven't forgotten you and to give you a good idea of how things are progressing.
+You're always welcome to contact your editor at any stage.

 What do you charge?